emlab-solutions/pyemaps/docs/index.md

 ```python
 si = cryst.from_xtl(fn)
 ```
-where _fn_ is a crystal data file name. __pyemaps__ searches for _fn_ if the full path is provided, otherwise, it will look it up in current working directory or in the directory set by PYEMAPS_CRYSTALS environment variable.
+where _fn_ is a crystal data file name.

+Note: __pyemaps__ searches for _fn_ if the full path is provided.
+Otherwise, it will look up the file in current working directory or in the directory set by *PYEMAPS_CRYSTALS* environment variable.
+In latter cases, _fn_ is just the file name without path.

 Checking __pyemaps__ version and displaying copyright information:
 ```